Let 'Em In

 "Let 'Em In" is a song by Wings from their 1976 album Wings at the Speed of Sound.
 It was written and sung by Paul McCartney and reached the top 3 in the United Kingdom, the United States and Canada.
 It was a No. 2 hit in the UK; in the US it was a No. 3 pop hit and No. 1 easy listening hit.
 In Canada, the song was No. 3 for three weeks on the pop chart and No. 1 for three weeks on the MOR chart of RPM magazine.
 The single was certified Gold by the Recording Industry Association of America for sales of over one million copies.
-It can also be found on McCartney's 1987 compilation album, All the Best!
-A demo of the song, featuring Denny Laine on lead vocal, was included as a bonus track on the Archive Collection reissue of Wings at the Speed of Sound.

 Content

 The song starts with the sound of a V. & E. Friedland Maestro Westminster Chime doorbell, an electro-mechanical doorbell with a unique "vibrato resonating" feature, before the rhythm begins.
 The lyric namechecks several famous people, between friends and relatives of McCartney who, without a justified reason, knock on the door or ring the bell of his house and he exclaims "Let 'Em In".
 They include McCartney's paternal aunt Gin, his brother Michael, and Linda McCartney's brother John.
-Phil and Don of the Everly Brothers are named (the duo covered "Keep A-Knockin'" on their self-titled album), along with Martin Luther, who is said to have hung his "Ninety-five Theses" on a church door, but, according to McCartney, the name here refers to Martin Luther King.
-An Uncle Ernie is also named, being the character Ringo Starr sang in the London Symphony Orchestra's recording of the Who's rock opera, Tommy.
+Phil and Don of the Everly Brothers are named (the duo covered "Keep A-Knockin'" on their self-titled album), along with Martin Luther, who is said to have hung his "Ninety-five Theses" on a church door, but, according to McCartney, the name here refers to Martin Luther King Jr. An Uncle Ernie is also named, being the character Ringo Starr sang in the London Symphony Orchestra's recording of the Who's rock opera, Tommy.

 "Let 'Em In" is also notable for the false fade out, which, however, becomes loud for the last two notes of the song.
 The song makes use of the piano, drums, brass, including a trombone solo, and wind instruments, featuring flutes, as well as backup vocals from Linda and other members of Wings.

 The 7-inch single version is an edit of the album version.
 The UK and US pressings of this edit are alike.